 Is there accessible reliable information about Child Protection Processes?

-It is my view that the MoJ and DfE should commission comprehensive audio and video resources and publish these on a dedicated website.
+It is my view that the Ministry of Justice and Department for Education should commission comprehensive audio and video resources and publish these on a dedicated website.
 That no Government Department has seen it necessary to do this is, given what is at stake, in my view, indicative of a deep and profound disrespect within government for families who have need of children’s social care.
 This disrespect runs like a seam through all interactions between professionals and families where pretty much anything can be justified by those ‘doing to’ families and pretty much nothing can be challenged by those ‘done to’ including de-facto denying the ‘done to’ access to information about processes affecting them, their families and the rights and responsibilities of all.